Chennai's Verified.RealEstate Community

 Demerits:

-• If the builder delays, you may still start paying EMIs before possession.
+• If the builder defaults, you have to start paying EMIs even before possession.

 • If the builder fails to pay interest, your credit score suffers.